Nevada Asset Protection Trust

 You need to pre-plan to take full advantage of the protections offered by an asset protection trust.
 Assets need to be transferred into your trust well before a liability occurs.
 One of the biggest advantages of setting up a NAPT, is that Nevada has one of the shortest waiting periods.

 Assets transferred to a Nevada Asset Protection Trust are generally protected from creditors two years after the date the transfer to the trust takes place.

 The waiting period for pre-existing creditors of the grantor, however, is different.

-For pre-existing creditors, the waiting period is either two years from the date of the transfer to the trust or six months from the date the creditor discovered the transfer or reasonably should have discovered the transfer, whichever is longer.
+Pre-existing creditors have a waiting period of either two years from the date of the asset transfer to the trust or six months from the date the creditor discovered the transfer or reasonably should have discovered the transfer, whichever is longer.

-The NAPT must be irrevocable in order to provide the desired creditor protection.
-Although the trust is irrevocable, it can be modified if the trust is drafted to allow the grantor to change the beneficiaries at death.
-Therefore, the Nevada asset protection trust can be designed to be flexible notwithstanding being irrevocable.
+The NAPT must be irrevocable to provide creditor protection.
+Despite being irrevocable, the trust may be flexible.
+It can be modified by drafting the trust to allow the grantor to change the beneficiaries at death.

-The NAPT can be combined with one (or more) Nevada limited liability companies (‘LLC’).
-This provides a second layer of protection from creditors.
-This added layer of protection is called charging order protection.
+A NAPT can be combined with one (or more) Nevada limited liability companies (‘LLC’) giving you a second layer of protection from creditors, called charging order protection.

 Related Articles: Revocable Living Trust

 A charging order is a type of lien that gives the lien holder economic interest only over the member’s interest in the LLC to which the lien has attached.
 Nevada law makes the charging order the exclusive remedy of a judgment creditor.
 Charging orders are a limited remedy that are restrictive for creditors.